 Interior Installation of PermaBASE and PermaBASE PLUS

-General: All framing should comply with local building code requirements and be designed to provide support with a maximum allowable deflection of L/360 under all intended loads.
+General: All framing should comply with local building code requirements and be designed to provide support with a maximum allowable deflection of L/360 (L/720 for stone) under all intended loads.
 Framing members should be spaced a maximum of 16" o.c.
-Cut or score PermaBASE on printed side of panel.
-Use a straightedge and pencil to mark the line.
-Use a utility knife to score/cut the glass mesh.
+Cut or score PermaBASE® Cement Board on printed side of panel.
+Use a straightedge and pencil to mark line.
+Use utility knife to score/cut the glass mesh.
 Snap the board and cut through the now visible glass mesh on the other side.
 Install tile and tile setting materials in accordance with current ANSI specifications and Tile Council of North America (TCNA) guidelines.

-Ceiling Framing: The deflection of the complete ceiling assembly due to dead load (including insulation, PermaBASE, bonding material, and facing material) should not exceed L/360.
+Ceiling Framing: The deflection of the complete ceiling assembly due to dead load (including insulation, PermaBASE, bonding material and facing material) should not exceed L/360.
 The dead load applied to the ceiling frame should not exceed 10 psf.
-The ceiling joist or furring channel should not exceed 16" o.c.
+Ceiling joist or furring channel should not exceed 16" o.c.
 (Edges of PermaBASE parallel to framing should be continuously supported.)
-Provide additional blocking when necessary to permit proper PermaBase attachment.
+Provide additional blocking when necessary to permit proper PermaBASE attachment.